 How I Switch Up My Beauty Products For Summer

 Summer isn’t my favorite season, but I do like it better than winter.
-That’s probably a good thing because it sometimes feels like we’re in a constant state of summer here in Florida.
+That’s probably a good thing because living in the south, summers are no joke.

-Truthfully summers here in Florida really aren’t that much hotter than North Carolina summers.
-They’re just more humid which makes it feel hotter.
+Truthfully, summers in Florida really aren’t that much hotter than North Carolina summers.
+They’re just more humid and last longer, which makes it feel hotter.

 How I Switch Up My Beauty Products For Summer | A Relaxed Gal

 (This post includes affiliate links.
-Should you click an affiliate link and make a purchase I may make a small commission at no extra cost to you.)
+If you click an affiliate link and make a purchase, I may make a small commission.)

 1. Facial cleansers

-To wash my face when I've been sweating a lot I like to use a cleansing cream like Noxzema.
-Or if I'm on a budget I use the store brand equivalent like this one from Walmart.
-Using a cream cleanser in the summertime helps me to fully and thoroughly clean my face.
+To wash my face when I've been sweating a lot, I like to use a cleansing cream like Noxzema.
+Or if I'm on a budget, I use the store brand equivalent like this one from Walmart.
+Using a cream cleanser in the summertime helps me to fully and thoroughly wash my face.
 I can also see what’s being removed and if there’s any makeup or dirt still left on my face by the color of the cleanser.

 2. Light facial moisturizer